Are you busy chasing social status, the trappings of power, climbing the corporate ladder…?

-When you don’t derive your self esteem from things such “being popular”, “being the life of the party” and “being loved”, then you’re also less vulnerable to the Small Pond Syndrome.
+When you don’t derive your self-esteem from things such “being popular”, “being the life of the party” and “being loved”, then you’re also less vulnerable to the Small Pond Syndrome.

-2. Switching Different Ponds
+2. Join Many Different Ponds

-3. Traveling Across Small Ponds
+3. Travel Across Small Ponds

 He said that traveling expands your mind horizons because you leave the stereotypes of your country and you don’t want to take over the stereotypes of your country’s destination.

 That’s exactly the same feeling of when you keep joining new social ponds.

 Keep that mindset for as long as you can.

-4. Develop a Disgust For Ponds
+4. Develop a Disgust For Small Pond Syndrome

 Think it’s petty, silly and even stupid.
 Think those guys are gonna be stuck there while you keep an open world mentality and keep growing.